 If a specific turn-off sequence is required - as it is common practice in NPC multilevel applications - the configuration pins CFG_ERR have to be connected to the PWR_VS pins.
 A low-level of the HALT line locks the outputs of the connected drivers, but does not immediately force them to low-level.
-The switched-on outputs can be forced to off-state by the controller sending a switch-off command to the corresponding signal inputs TOP_IN/BOT_IN.
+Outputs which are in on-state can be forced to off-state by the controller sending a turn-off command to the corresponding signal inputs TOP_IN/BOT_IN.

-If the driver is used in environments with high levels of interference, it is recommended to connect a filter capacitor of approx. 10nF as close as possible to the nERR_IN pin and the PWR_GND pin.
+If the driver is used in environments with high levels of EMI noise, it is recommended to connect an additional filter capacitor as close as possible to the nERR IN pin and the PWR GND pin.